jonathonherbert/jonathonherbert.github.io/content/blog/cql-lang/index.md

 ## When the chips are down

-So chips are out there – but they're a bit janky, or they're not as expressive or fully-featured as we'd like them to be.
+So chips are out there – and they're a bit janky, or they're not as expressive or fully-featured as we'd like them to be.
 But we've got a decent feature list for what chips _could_ be, right there:

 |Chip-based search requirements||
 |-|-|